Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 The company uses AI companies to recognize text in the video which will then add content to the “Snap”.
 For example, texting “Wow” will automatically create a comic icon in the video.

-The major video platform company uses AI in different parts of their website.
+The major video platform company uses AI throughout the different parts of their website.
+Algorithms on youtube have a reputation for being very strict.

 According to Forbes, 8,3 million videos were removed in the first quarter of 2019 and 79% were automatically flagged and identified by AI.
-With over three third of the videos didn’t have any views at all.
+With over three-thirds of the videos having no views at all.

-Nevertheless, since the numerous time where AI misinterpreted the context, a human touch is still necessary.
+Nevertheless, since the numerous time AI misinterpreted the context, a human touch is still necessary.

 Another way in which youtube is using AI is in the “Up Next” feature.
 The algorithm is working in real-time to suggest the best video for you, even filtering among the recent uploads.